grottrup/grottrup.github.io/_posts/2018-01-16-Raspberry-Pi-Linux-Terminal-Basics.md

 ## Log 2018-01-16

-### SHH
+### SSH

-To set up the Raspberry Pi for SHH you have to go through a few steps.
+To set up the Raspberry Pi for SSH you have to go through a few steps.

-#### Enable SHH on the Pi
+#### Enable SSH on the Pi

-SHH is by default disabled for the Raspberry Pi.
+SSH is by default disabled for the Raspberry Pi.
 Therefore you need the enable it.
 Use the following command to access the configuration of the Pi:

 	sudo raspi-config

 Use the arrow keys to navigate within the configuration tool.
 Navigate to `Interfacing Options` and press `Enter`.

-Now navigate to `SHH` and press `Enter`.
+Now navigate to `SSH` and press `Enter`.
 You will now be asked `Would you like the SSH server to be enabled?`.
 Navigate to `<Yes>` and press `Enter`.
 You will now be informed that it has been enabled.
 Press `Enter` to return to the menu.
 Within the Configuration Tool menu simply press `Esc` to exit and return to the terminal.

 The default login credentials of the Raspberry Pi is:

 	Username: pi
 	Password: raspberry

-Using the default is a security issue as anyone who know of the common login of a Raspberry Pi can now access it through SHH.
+Using the default is a security issue as anyone who know of the common login of a Raspberry Pi can now access it through SSH.
 Therefore you most likely would like to change your password.
 You do this with:

 	sudo -i